FIRST QUARTER: at 8:52 pm AEST* on 20th June to all day on 27th June. (No sowing on 27th.)

 This is a good phase for sowing and planting out suitable fruiting annuals (we eat the fruit or seed-bearing part), flowering annuals, sowing green manures and applying liquid fertilisers.

-This is a good phase for sowing or planting root crops and suitable evergreen perennials, dividing plants, and applying solid fertilisers.
+This is a good phase for sowing or planting suitable root crops and deciduous perennials (including fruit trees), winter pruning, and applying solid fertilisers.

 • • PLEASE NOTE: Daylight saving has ended.